 $129 is the lowest Immigration Medical Exam Fee in the tri-state area.
 Save yourself a bundle today!
 En español

-$129 (for Civil Surgeon Visit).
+The medical exam for US immigration costs $129 (for Civil Surgeon Visit).
 RPR charge is $20 and this includes blood draw charge.
 As per the USCIS, this lab test must now be ordered and performed through the Civil Surgeons office only.
 You can get the urine test yourself at any Nationally Certified Lab.
-The fees at Statcare for doing this test is $85 (for Gonorrhea Urine Test).
+The fee at Statcare for doing this test is $85 (for Gonorrhea Urine Test).
 This is less than half the cost anywhere in Manhattan.
-The fees for IGRA (Quantiferon) test to test for TB is $95.
+The fee for IGRA (Quantiferon) test to test for TB is $95.

 Three USCIS-certified civil surgeons do the Green Card medical exams 7 days a week between all locations.
 No other practice has more Certified Green card doctors or does I-693’s faster or cheaper in the entire tri-state area.

-Michael Ihemaguba, MD, Sandeep Jain, MD and Priti Jain, MD are all certified by the United States Citizenship and Immigration Service (USCIS) to provide immigration medical check-ups for US permanent resident (Green Card) applicants.
+Michael Ihemaguba, MD, Sandeep Jain, MD, and Priti Jain, MD are all certified by the United States Citizenship and Immigration Service (USCIS) to provide immigration medical check-ups for US permanent residents (Green Card) applicants.

-- Your one visit with the USCIS civil surgeon which is by appointment at any location.
+Your one visit with the USCIS civil surgeon is by appointment at any location.

 ***The nucleic acid amplification test (NAAT) for Gonorrhea is a new requirement as of August 01, 2016.
 The USCIS has mandated that a nucleic acid amplification test (NAAT) or culture be performed for gonorrhea screening.
 The requirements are going to change again in October 2018 as per the latest notification by USCIS to our office.

-Any X-Rays (if needed) has to be paid for separately.
+Any X-Rays (if needed) have to be paid for separately.